Western Carolina offers many ways for all students to engage with people from different backgrounds and support programs for diverse students:

 Western Carolina PEAKS is our residential first-year experience for freshmen.
 PEAKS is a caring community that provides new students with a strong foundation for their academic career at WCU.

-WCU Inspirational Gospel Choir — the fundamental purpose of the choir is to lead people in worship of Almighty God.
+The fundamental purpose of the WCU Inspirational Gospel Choir is to lead people in worship of Almighty God.

-Digali'i: Native American Student Organization - to provide the opportunities for learning and promoting Native American history, culture, and contributions and for volunteering in our Native communities.
+Digali'i: Native American Student Organization provides opportunities for learning and promoting Native American history, culture, and contributions and for volunteering in our Native communities.
 We seek to foster the connection between the Cherokee and campus communities and are committed to promoting the significance of all Native American tribes.

-Asian Student Association - to improve better understanding of the Asian cultures of Western Carolina University and strengthen the Asian student body.
+Asian Student Association was established to improve the understanding of the Asian cultures of Western Carolina University and strengthen the Asian student body.
 Ending cultural stereotypes and prejudice is a major goal for the Asian Student Association.

-National Society for Black Engineers — Collegiate Membership is open to any undergraduate or graduate student enrolled in science, technology, engineering, or math (STEM).
+Collegiate Membership in the National Society for Black Engineers is open to any undergraduate or graduate student enrolled in science, technology, engineering, or math (STEM).